dotnet/dotNext/docs/features/cluster/wal.md

 * Snapshotting process, because snapshot builder deals with the log entries cached in the memory

 ## Lock contention
-_Copy-on-read_ optimization allows to reduce lock contention between the replication process that requires _read lock_ and writers.
-Multiple readers can co-exist in the same time.
-However, appending of new log entries is not allowed while read lock acquired.
-Replication process acquires _read lock_ and then reads the log entries to be replicated.
-Sending of these log entries is also protected by the _read lock_.
-The replication may take a long time that causes writers to wait in the queue.
-This overhead can be reduced by switching _copy-on-read_ behavior on using `CopyOnReadOptions` configuration property by the cost of increased RAM consumption.
-In this case, all necessary log entries for replication will be copied to the temporary buffer and passed to the replication process.
-Buffered copies can be transferred to other cluster members without _read lock_.
+_Copy-on-read_ optimization allows to reduce lock contention between the compaction process that requires _compaction lock_ and readers.
+Multiple readers in parallel are allowed.
+Appending new log entries to the end of the log is also allowed in parallel with reading.
+However, log compaction is mutually exclusive with _read lock_.
+To avoid this contention, you can configure WAL using `CopyOnReadOptions` property.
+In this case, the replication process will be moved out of the lock. _Read lock_ still requires to create a range of log entries to be replicated.

 ## Log Compaction
 WAL needs to squash old committed log entries to prevent growth of disk space usage.
 This procedure is called _log compaction_.
 As a result, the snapshot is produced. _Snapshot_ is a special kind of log entry that represents all squashed log entries up to the specified index calculated by WAL automatically.
 Log compaction is a heavy operation that may interfere with appending and reading operations due to lock contention.